-Scammers don’t take a break for holidays.
-In fact, it seems like they increase their efforts this time of year.
 People are shopping online more, spending more, and using their PCs and mobile devices online more.
-Many are also getting ready for a lightly less fun annual event—tax season.
+Many of us are getting ready for tax season.
 The combination is more than scammers can resist, so they are upping their efforts, with phone calls, e-mails and website malware designed to part you from your money.
 One recent trend has seen Canadians receiving calls from someone posing as a Geek Squad agent, claiming they owe hundreds of dollars.
 Another recent one is for Canadians to receive a text message telling them they won a prize from Best Buy then sending them to a website to input personal information.
 Needless to say, these are criminals taking advantage of the public’s recognition of Geek Squad and Best Buy in an attempt to shake them down for money.
 Neither Best Buy nor Geek Squad will contact customers in these ways, or ever call customers demanding money.

 Here’s how to avoid falling victim to internet and phone scams.